 Introduction

-Mike Burton, Director Editor of The MJ will introduce the event and give us a taster of what's to come and what to expect.
+Mike Burton, Editorial Director of The MJ will introduce the event and give us a taster of what's to come and what to expect.

 14:00